pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 The precondition for its specification includes the points-to assertion for the initial value.

-If the new timestamp is less recent then the value already stored, then the update does not occur.
+If the new timestamp is less recent than the value already stored, then the update does not occur.

 Otherwise, the new value and timestamp are appended to the head.